Will 5G satellite deployment undermine NOAA weather forecasting? Federal officials fight it out.

 More 5G spectrum

-The FCC spring auction was backed by the Trump administration, which wants to make the U.S. the global leader in 5G technology, which will make easier to develop faster and more reliable wireless connections, and greatly increase the capability to gather, process and analyze information.
+The FCC spring auction was backed by the Trump administration, which wants to make the U.S. the global leader in 5G technology, which will make it easier to develop faster and more reliable wireless connections, and greatly increase the capability to gather, process and analyze information.

-This is expected to have wide-ranging impacts on education, health-care, automotive and other industries, and President Donald Trump wants the U.S. to have, by 2020, more 5G spectrum than any other country.
+This is expected to have wide-ranging impacts on education, health care, automotive and other industries, and President Donald Trump wants the U.S. to have, by 2020, more 5G spectrum than any other country.

 “The race to 5G is on, and America must win,” Trump said in April appearance with Pai in the White House.